In addition to bariatric surgical procedures, you and your HonorHealth physician may also discuss nonsurgical weight loss options. These include:

-If you have excess weight to lose, but want to avoid surgery — or if you need help losing weight to be ready for surgery, a personalized, physician-supervised weight loss program might be right for you.
+If you have excess weight to lose, but want to avoid surgery or need help losing weight to be ready for surgery, a personalized, physician-supervised weight loss program might be right for you.

 With this alternative, you'll meet with a bariatric nurse practitioner, registered dietitian and exercise specialist each month to discuss lifestyle changes that include diet and exercise programs.
 You'll create realistic action plans and make follow-up appointments to track and document your progress.

 To learn more, call 480-882-7460.